Willow Pond Southern Catfish, As Good as It Gets

 - Green Tomatoes (!!!)

-- Jalapeno Poppers (our waitress said she loved these)
+- Jalapeno Poppers (our server said she loved these)

 - Fried Dill Pickles